-Tiahuanaco or Tiahuanacu is believed to be a Pre-Columbian archaeological site.
-It is located in western Bolivia near Lake Titicaca.
-It is one of the largest sites in South America, covering around 4 square kilometers.
-There is a wide variety of historical evidence here.
-This includes decorated ceramics, monumental structures, and megalithic blocks.
-It is estimated that by 800 CE, it had a population of 20,000.
+Tiahuanaco or Tiahuanacu is a Pre-Columbian archaeological site in western Bolivia near Lake Titicaca.
+It is one of the most significant archeological sites in South America, covering around 4 square kilometers.
+There is a wide variety of historical evidence here, including ceramics with unique decorations, monumental structures, and megalithic blocks.
+They estimate it had a population of 20,000 by 800 CE.

 28) La Puerta de Hayu Marca

 The “gate of the Gods” is located high in the Hayu Marca mountain region near Lake Titicaca.
 It is also known as the Puerta de Hayu Marca or Door of Hayu Marca, or Aramu Muru.
-Locals talk about people disappearing in this monument.
-The stone place is believed to pre-date the Incan civilization.
+Local legends talk about people disappearing in this monument.
+It is an ancient structure that pre-dates the Incan civilization.
 No one knows who built it or its original purpose.

 29) Macchu Picchu

 Machu Picchu is another iconic site near Cuzco, Peru.
-It is believed to be a 15th-century Inca structure.
+Many historians think it is a 15th-century Inca structure.
 There must have been good reasons to build it high on this mountain ridge.
 Was it built on this site for protection or some other reason?
 It covers roughly 2,400 meters on a mountain just under one mile high.
 The Urubamba River flows near, which creates a unique tropical mountain climate.